free5gc/free5GLabs/lab3/README.md

   - gnb.free5gc.org # remove this line
 ```

 After configuring, clone [free5gc-compose](https://github.com/free5gc/free5gc-compose).
-Then move `free5GLab/lab3/exercise/deploy_exercise.yaml` to `free5gc-compose/` and copy the contents of the files from the `free5GLab/lab3/exercise/config` directory to `free5gc-compose/config`.
+Then move `free5GLab/lab3/exercise/deploy_exercise.yaml` to `free5gc-compose/` directory.
+Copy the contents of the files from the `free5GLab/lab3/exercise/config` directory to `free5gc-compose/config`, and move the `free5GLab/lab3/n6gw` directory to `free5gc-compose/` so that the n6gw can build locally.

 You can use these commands to start or stop docker compose.